zktx-io/walrus/docs/book/dev-guide/dev-operations.md

 smaller chunks.

 Blobs are stored for a certain number of *epochs*, as specified at the time they were stored.
 Walrus storage nodes ensure that within these epochs a read succeeds.
-The current Testnet uses a short epoch duration of two days for testing purposes, but Mainnet epochs are planned to be multiple weeks.
+The current Mainnet uses an epoch duration of 2 weeks.

 ## Read